CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 Gun violence remains one of the most alarming public-safety concerns worldwide.
 Civilians collectively own approximately **857 million firearms** — nearly **393 million in the United States alone**, exceeding the country's population — and roughly **46,000 firearm-related deaths** were reported in the US during 2023, including **656 mass shootings**.
 Attacks increasingly occur in spaces once considered sanctuaries: schools, churches, concert halls.

 Many surveillance setups still rely on **human operators** watching dozens of camera feeds — an approach that is inherently flawed: fatigue, blind spots, and delayed reaction times make manual threat identification stressful and error-prone, especially in fast-paced or crowded environments.
 Intelligent systems that identify weapons **in real time** are directly applicable to **smart-city monitoring, school safety, and public-transport surveillance**, where both accuracy and speed are indispensable — and where the hardest cases are precisely **small, distant, occluded, or low-contrast** weapons and **weapon-shaped everyday objects** that trigger false alarms.

+> 🛡️ Deployment of a detector like this one carries obligations that accuracy numbers do not capture.
+See [Responsible Use & Dual-Use Considerations](#%EF%B8%8F-responsible-use--dual-use-considerations).

 ---